ZeroKlu/python-crash-course/01 - Python Crash Course/Part I - Basics/Ch02_Fundamentals/Lessons/09_floating_point.md

 ## Ch 2 - Lesson 9: Floating-Point Decimals

-Floating point numbers are used for all non-integer numerical values in Python.
+Floating point (`float`) numbers are used for all non-integer numerical values (except for `complex`, which is beyond the scope of our course) in
+Python.
 The term "floating point" refers to the fact that the number of decimal places to the right of the decimal point is not a fixed value.